MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Can CNNs Be More Robust Than Transformers? [[paper]](https://arxiv.org/abs/2206.03452) [[code]](https://github.com/UCSC-VLAA/RobustCNN)
+  - Zeyu Wang, Yutong Bai, Yuyin Zhou, Cihang Xie.
+  - Key Word: Transformers; Distribution Shift.
+  - <details><summary>Digest</summary> We question that belief by closely examining the design of Transformers.
+Our findings lead to three highly effective architecture designs for boosting robustness, yet simple enough to be implemented in several lines of code, namely a) patchifying input images, b) enlarging kernel size, and c) reducing activation layers and normalization layers.

+- Distributionally Invariant Learning: Rationalization and Practical Algorithms. [[paper]](https://arxiv.org/abs/2206.02990)
+  - Jiashuo Liu, Jiayun Wu, Jie Peng, Zheyan Shen, Bo Li, Peng Cui.
+  - Key Word: Invariant Learning.
+  - <details><summary>Digest</summary> We come up with the distributional invariance property as a relaxed alternative to the strict invariance, which considers the invariance only among sub-populations down to a prescribed scale and allows a certain degree of variation.
+We reformulate the invariant learning problem under latent heterogeneity into a relaxed form that pursues the distributional invariance, based on which we propose our novel Distributionally Invariant Learning (DIL) framework as well as two implementations named DIL-MMD and DIL-KL.

 - Generalized Federated Learning via Sharpness Aware Minimization. [[paper]](https://arxiv.org/abs/2206.02618)
   - Zhe Qu, Xingyu Li, Rui Duan, Yao Liu, Bo Tang, Zhuo Lu. *ICML 2022*
   - Key Word: Personalized Federated Learning.